 Wednesday, November 2, 2011

 Beginning of new life was always covered with a bit of mystery.
 It is painful for the mother, full of changes for her family, it brings new hope and promises.
 What are the customs which were connected to the birth of child and its baptism?

 Žeranovice is a small villages with just 750 inhabitants.
 It is located in the Zlín area, on Žeranovka creek which goes from Horní Lapač through Žeranovice to join the Racková creek.
 It is located in the altitude of 245 metres, just under the Hrádek hill where a gord (settlement) was located in neolithic age.

 As there are just few official village/town's websites available online, I decided to offer you new "section" of the website.
 This "section" will be located under "villages" label and will provide you history of different villages.
 Those villages in which you yourselves are interested.
 And I need you assistance - I need to know in which villages you would be interested.
 So, leave me a comment under this post with your tips!

 Heart of Europe - this is how Prague, the capital of the Czech Republic is often called.
 The largest town of the Czech Republic is located in the centre of Bohemia, in the Vltava river valley.
 But how was Prague divided in the past?
 How do you work with the registration lists which are available online?
 And are there some parish books already available?

 Friday, October 28, 2011

-Parish books from southern Moravia, Vysocina region (Moravian Land Archives in Brno), central Bohemia (State Regional Archives in Prague) and western Bohemia (State Regional archives in Pilsen) are being published on ActaPublica.eu website.
+Parish books from southern Moravia, Vysocina region (Moravian Land Archives in Brno)are being published on ActaPublica.eu website.
 This website is administered by the Moravian Land Archives and is currently available in Czech and German.
 As it is not available in English, I have decided to prepare a guide to it.